-As a result of this absorption, the dental enamel of affected teeth can be damaged, and this can lead to pitting and susceptibility to the teeth and oral cavity.
+As a result of this absorption, the dental enamel of affected teeth can be damaged, and this can lead to pitting and susceptibility of the teeth to dental cavities.

 Can tetracycline teeth be whitened?

 Tetracycline stains are different from coffee, tea, and wine stains.
 Unlike the latter, which exist only on the tooth surface, tetracycline stains are within the teeth (intrinsic).
-Thus, whitening them can be a challenge for your dentist depending upon the level and stage of staining.
+This means that the affected teeth cannot be whitened with products like toothpaste, strips, and home whitening kits.

 In the video below, Dr. Craig Carlson talks about solutions for tetracycline stains.